 Proof the ratios between the sides of a 30-60-90 triangle

-Here we prove how the side lengths of a 30-60-90 triangle are related and then use that relationship to quickly find side lengths.
+Prove how the side lengths of a 30-60-90 triangle are related and then use that relationship to quickly find side lengths

 Rotate to landscape screen format on a mobile phone or small tablet to use the Mathway widget, a free math problem solver that answers your questions with step-by-step explanations.